 The word "brunch" first appeared in print in an 1865 issue of Hunter's Weekly.
 The author of the article "Brunch: A Plea" was Guy Beringer, and he was suggesting an alternative to the heavy meat-and-potatoes post-worship Sunday meals.

 ''Brunch is cheerful, sociable and inciting.
 It is talk-compelling.
 It puts you in a good temper, it makes you satisfied with yourself and your fellow beings, it sweeps away the worries and cobwebs of the week.''

-I'm glad you asked.
-I like to do as much as I can ahead of time, so that on Christmas Day I can relax with my family.
-I serve foods that can be prepared ahead of time, kept warm in a slow-cooker (crock pot), and cooked quickly in the microwave.
+I like to do as much as I can ahead of time so that on Christmas Day I can relax with my family.
+I serve foods that can be:

 These perfect cinnamon rolls are just as good, if not better than Cinnabon.
 If you've never baked bread, don't worry.
 Every step of the process is laid out for you.
 I will be right by your side.
 Together, we can do this.

 - 2 eggs, beaten

 - 1/4 cup walnuts, chopped (optional)